gtmans/LOLIN-UC8151D/readme.md

 ![testprogram](https://github.com/gtmans/LOLIN-UC8151D/blob/main/testprogram.png)

--convert the second (red) image the same way **) -remove the first 6 bytes or put them on the second line and // them out -reduce the length of the array in the first line with 6: [2762-6] or [2756] -copy all from the outputfile to the second half of image.h part (over existing "const unsigned char gImage_red[2756] upto the end
+- convert the second (red) image the same way **)
+- remove the first 6 bytes or put them on the second line and // them out
+- reduce the length of the array in the first line with 6: [2762-6] or [2756]
+- copy all from the outputfile to the second half of image.h part (over existing "const unsigned char gImage_red[2756] upto the end
--copy the name of the "const unsigned char" and paste it in "test_2_13inch_212x104_TRI-COLOR" on line 30 over "gImage_red"
+- copy the name of the "const unsigned char" and paste it in "test_2_13inch_212x104_TRI-COLOR" on line 30 over "gImage_red"

 **) easier is to copy all lines exept the first line and paste them at line 178 till the end.
 Then you don't have to change the length or name gImage_red